What is a Solo 401(k)?

-One of the potential benefits of a Solo 401(k) is the flexibility to choose when you want to deal with your tax obligation.
 In a Solo 401(k) plan all contributions you make as the "employer" will be tax-deductible (subject to IRS maximums) to your business with any earnings growing tax-deferred until withdrawn.
-But for contributions you make as an "employee" you have more flexibility.
 Typically, your employee "deferral" contributions reduce your personal taxable income for the year and can grow tax-deferred, with distributions in retirement taxed as ordinary income.
-Or you can make some or all of your employee deferral contributions as a Roth Solo 401(k) plan contribution.
-These Roth Solo 401(k) employee contributions do not reduce your current taxable income, but your distributions in retirement are usually tax-free.
+Beginning December 1, 2022, the TD Ameritrade plan no longer allows Roth Solo 401(k) plan contributions.
 Generally speaking, there are tax penalties for withdrawals from a Solo 401(k) before 59 1/2 so be sure to know the specifics of your plan.

 What are the contribution levels and limits of a Solo 401(k)?